Maine Sports Betting

 Maine Gambling Laws

-The Maine Gambling Control Board was established in 2004 in order to oversee the first slot machine facilities introduced to the state.
-Now, it serves as a regulatory body over the state’s two land-based casinos and any future casinos.
+The Maine Gambling Control Board was established in 2004 and serves as a regulatory body over the state’s two land-based casinos.

 Maine’s gaming laws inflict significant penalties on those who organize or “advance” gambling but appear to have no measures in place to punish those who merely participate as players.
 The state defines gambling with the following text: